adrianratnapala/tpl00-lambda/README.md

 Copyright (C) 2019, Adrian Ratnapala, pusblished under the GNU Public License version 2.
 See file [LICENSE](LICENSE).

+To the interpreter build, just run make:

+        make

+To result interpreter:

+        b/lambda < YOUR_SOURCE_CODE

+To run the tests, you can do:

+        TEST_MODE=full make clean all test

+But this requires lots of dependencies, such as `clang-format`, `valgrind`, `gcovr`, `py.test` and maybe other things I have forgotten.

 Part 0: Brack-cat
 -----------------